jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 summarizes key security metrics about a repo.
-Work in this group has also inspired and led to things like Googles Security Scorecards this year, as well as the excellent Security Metrics project currently led by Scovetta.In August 2021, Jennifer Fernick of NCC Group and Christopher Robinson of Intel presented Securing
+Work in this group has also inspired and led to things like Googles Security Scorecards this year, as well as the excellent Security Metrics project currently led by Scovetta.
+In August 2021, Jennifer Fernick of NCC Group and Christopher Robinson of Intel presented Securing
 Open Source Software \- End\-to\-End, at Massive Scale, Together at Black Hat USA.
 In this presentation, we